qbittorrent/qBittorrent-website/index.md

 ### Help qBittorrent
-qBittorrent is developed by [volunteers](team.php) on their spare time.
+qBittorrent is developed by [volunteers](team.php) in their spare time.

 If you like this piece of software, please make a donation and help it survive.